 - We tell you where to find craft beer in Paris.

 Written by Lily Heise for HiP Paris.
 All photographs by Ali Postma.
 Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Looking to rent long or short term or buy in France or Italy?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates.